Fruit Salad: Phonemes and Syllables

 - Have students stand back up to jump to the syllables as a group.
 For example, your students would jump three times for strawberry, four times for watermelon, two times for apple, one time for grape, etc.

-- Have students paint the Fruit Cartoon coloring page.
+- Have students paint the Count the Fruit Syllables worksheet.
 Model how to color in the lines with the paintbrushes.

 - If you are feeling very adventurous, cut real pieces of fruit in half (such as an apple) and have students use these to paint their cartoon characters.

 - When students have completed painting their cartoons, have them color dots at the bottom of the page to represent the number of syllables in each fruit.
 For example, with the word banana, you would color three dots at the bottom of the page.